Still Hot Today with Lower Storm Chance

 FRIDAY: By the end of the work week, temperatures will still be a bit above average in the 80s to near 90 after a mild morning with lows in the upper 50s to mid 60s.
 It will be partly to mostly cloudy with less humidity.
 Friday is also our beloved Chief Meteorologist’s Hutch Johnson’s last day at Valley News Live.
 Make sure to reach out to him and wish him the very best in his next steps.
 We will miss him greatly here!

 SATURDAY - SUNDAY: We will continue to have the temperatures maintain in the mid 80s n the afternoon and 60s in the mornings.
-Saturday evening is our next chance of thunderstorms.
-Some maybe stronger but will keep you posted!
-Seasonable as we continue to start off our first weekend of August.
+Saturday is our next chance of rain and thunderstorms.
+More significant rain is possible in the southern valley.
+Cooler temperatures continue Sunday as rain departs.

 Copyright 2021 KVLY.
 All rights reserved.